ocatelle/members-guide/online.rst

 To log in, please click the link titled: “Already a member?
 Login”, then enter your username and password.

-HMS is managed by the Software team.
+HMS is managed by the `Software Team<https://wiki.nottinghack.org.uk/wiki/Team:Software>` .

 Wiki - wiki.nottinghack.org.uk
 ``````````````````````````````